poulter7/ipynb-tex/README.md

 ipynb-tex is a simple style sheet which allows you to extract tagged cells out of a Jupyter notebook and include them in a TeX document

-It isn't nice to save source or cell outputs from notebooks in separate files, these become out of sync with the notebook. ipynb-tex inserts latest source and cell outputs from your notebooks directly into TeX files.

 ![overview](doc/overview.png)
+Rather than save output or copies of source code to insert into TeX docs, ipynb-tex always inserts the latest cells from your notebooks directly into TeX files.

 ### Installation
 In your main document directory, just make a symlink to the ipynb-tex.sty file.